telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 which means infinity.
 This is the recommended behaviour and setting it to a non-infinite timeout could cause Orion to close the connection before completing the request (e.g. a query request involving several CPr forwards can take a long time).
-This could be considered an "HTTP-unpolite" behaviour from the point of view of the server (Orion) given that, in this case, it should be the client the one to close the connection if it doesn't want to wait.
-However, this parameter could be used to limit resource consumption at server side (Orion).
+This could be considered an "HTTP-unpolite" behaviour from the point of view of the server (Orion) given that, in this case, it should be the client who decides to close the connection.
+However, this parameter may be used to limit resource consumption at server side (Orion).
 Use it with care.

 Given that thread creation and destruction are costly operations, it is recommend to use `-reqPoolSize` in high load scenarios.
 In particular, according to [MHD feedback](http://lists.gnu.org/archive/html/libmicrohttpd/2016-12/msg00023.html),